The Power of Breathing

 - All body systems not functioning properly

-Research says that the aging process and poor breathing habits can account for a 20% reduction in oxygen levels in the blood.
+Research says that the ageing process and poor breathing habits can account for a 20% reduction in oxygen levels in the blood.
 Poor breathing also has a negative affect on the functioning of the brain, heart, digestive system and immune system.

 Lack of Movement